Snapchat/camera-kit-reference/samples/android/camerakit-sample/camerakit-sample-full/README.md

-# CameraKit Sample Full App
+# Camera Kit Sample Full App

 An app that opens into a camera screen where user can capture photos or videos with lenses applied: